 Get Your FICO Score

-If you’re serious about getting a bad credit auto loan, you need to know your credit score.
-Without a credit score that is below 500, it can be difficult to qualify for any type of loan.
-If you have really bad credit, a larger down payment can help you get approved.
+If you are serious about getting a bad credit auto loan, you need to know your credit score.
+Without a credit score that is above 500, it can be difficult to qualify for any loan.
+If you have especially poor credit, a larger down payment can help you get approved.

 Save Some Cash

 When trying to get approved for any loan, it helps if you have a large amount of money to use.
 You can improve your chance of getting approved for a bad credit car loan if you have enough cash to use.
 A large down payment will show your commitment to paying for the car.
 High-risk lenders like to see a bigger down payment because it helps to reduce the amount of risk that they must take.

 Although this tip is very straightforward, it is extremely powerful.
 When working with a high-risk lender, you want to be upfront and honest.
 You should fill out the credit application with complete honesty and make sure you answer the questions thoroughly.
 By just being as honest as possible, you can increase your chance of getting approved.

 If you need a co signer for a car loan, you have to find someone with sufficient credit.
 A spouse, a parent or a friend or relative can be a co-borrower or cosigner on your car loan.
 However, signing on high risk car loans for someone else is taking on the financial responsibility of the loan for someone else.